What are the ARIA roles & accessible names for HTML Elements?

 })

-Some of this you could have guessed and some of it you couldn't.
-Here is my take on the minimum you want to know to to take out most of the guesswork.
+Now, some of these names and roles you could have guessed and some of it you couldn't.
+Let's take out the guesswork.

 What Role and what Accessible Name do my HTML elements have?